Cretan resistance: History

-Leigh Fermor, while discussing the Cretans with General Kreipe during Kreipe's abduction, summarised the Cretan's attitude to the German occupation as :
+Leigh Fermor, while discussing the Cretans with General Kreipe during Kreipe's abduction, summarised the Cretans' attitude to the German occupation as :

 Documentary

 In 2005, a documentary was released titled The 11th Day: Crete 1941, which describes personal details during the course of the Axis occupation of Crete and the role that the Cretan Resistance played.
 The film includes accounts by Patrick Leigh Fermor, George Doundoulakis, George Tzitzikas, and other eyewitnesses.